PO Box 9021, Wilmington, DE 19809, USA

 cy: the Cayo District near San Ignacio including the Macal River valley & the farming area near Spanish Lookout

-gp: near Gale's Point (Manatee Lodge)
+gp: in the region of Gale's Point (Manatee Lodge)

 hh: along the Hummingbird Highway